Best Fall/Autumn Attractions

 This is one of my favorites!

-This cute little Leprachaun (Wyile) Legend inspired cidery back in the mountains, makes sparkling cider and hard ciders from fresh berries.
+This cute little Leprechaun (Wyile) Legend inspired cidery back in the mountains, makes sparkling cider and hard ciders from fresh berries.
 It's next to Foxfire Mountain Adventure Park, where you can also go ziplining, hiking, take on a 60' climbing wall or aerial adventure course.
-There is also a kid's challenge course, a Bear Crawler ATV tour, BBq Shack, and America's longest swinging bridge with waterfall!
+There is also a kid's challenge course, a Bear Crawler ATV tour, BBQ Shack, and America's longest swinging bridge with waterfall!

 But if you don't go for the adventure, go for the cider!
 Because you don't need to enter the park to sample the cider!